-Easy sock it to me cake recipe with cake mix and sour cream is buttery, rich and tastes like it came from a bakery!
+Easy sock it to me cake recipe with sour cream is buttery, rich and tastes like it came from a bakery!
 A classic Southern style bundt cake but made easier with this hack with Duncan Hines or Betty Crocker box and a few simple ingredients!

 A slice of Sock it to me cake, made with a delightful cake mix, sits on a plate with frosting and nuts, accompanied by a fork.